 We have been educating clients about sustainable design for most of our professional existence.
-From the decades old vegetable roof garden over Barbara’s garage, to the sustainable building we designed and built for our own offices in 2006, we have refined and focused our skills in order to integrate the latest in sustainable design and materials.
-Please see our Sustainable Design projects.
+From the decades old vegetable roof garden over Barbara’s garage, to the sustainable building we designed and built for our own office in 2006, We have refined and focused our skills in order to integrate the latest in sustainable design and materials.

 A normal component of our residential design work is to review the house and the room locations in relationship to the view, sun angles, impact from neighboring properties and access to the various yard and garden areas from the indoor living spaces.
 However, we can also expand our scope to include a detailed landscape plan that defines the uses of the yard areas, the hardscapes and parking.
 In the end, you will receive a much more detailed set of plans, defining and showing the following: